The Boys of Summer (song): DJ Sammy version

-In 2002, Spanish trance artist DJ Sammy (with vocals performed by Dutch singer Loona) covered the song.
-It was released in 2002 as the third and final single from second studio album, Heaven (2002).
-This cover peaked at number two in the United Kingdom and was one of New Zealand's most successful hits of in 2002, reaching number three and earning a gold certification from Recorded Music NZ (RMNZ).
-The cover also reached number nine in Australia and the top 20 in Flanders, Ireland, and the Netherlands.
+In 2002, Spanish trance artist DJ Sammy (with lead vocals performed by Dutch singer Loona) covered the song.
+It was released in 2002 as the third and final single from his second studio album, Heaven (2002).
+This cover peaked at number two in the United Kingdom and was one of New Zealand's most successful hits of 2002, reaching number three and earning a gold certification from the Recording Industry Association of New Zealand.

-Music video

-The music video was filmed in València, Spain, and was released in November 2002.